-- A. Method of Payment - 1.
-Reimbursement will be made monthly based on a daily rate for any day when at least one client is served by ITA Transportation (Medical Standby Services). - B. Additional Requirements - 1.
-The Contractor will not invoice the County for services paid for by another funder. - 2.
-The Contractor will not invoice the County for any day that service is not provided to any clients.
+1. Reimbursement will be made monthly based on a daily rate for any day when at least one client is served by ITA Transportation (Medical Standby Services).

+- 1. The Contractor will not invoice the County for services paid for by another funder. - 2.
+The Contractor will not invoice the County for any day that the service is not provided to any clients.